-The flashing cursor ■ is moved to the field to be changed with the ▼ ▲ keys.
+The flashing cursor ■ is moved to the field to be changed with the ▼▲ keys.
 Once the desired field is highlighted, the ENTER key must be pressed to open it for editing.

-A $\nabla$ symbol will appear next to opened fields where a pick list is available and the $\nabla$ $\triangle$ arrow keys can then be used to cycle through the available choices.
+A ▼ symbol will appear next to opened fields where a pick list is available and the ▼▲ arrow keys can then be used to cycle through the available choices.
 Once the preferred option is highlighted, press the ENTER key again to select it and lock the field.
 To return to the previous menu, press ESC.

+If a numeric field is opened for editing, the cursor will be positioned at the leftmost digit.
+Use the ▲ keys to move the cursor to the digit to be modified and then use the ▲ keys to increment/decrement the value.
+Once all of the digits have been set to the required value, press the ENTER key again to lock the field.
+To return to the previous menu, press ESC.
 Use the ESC key to cancel any edit that may be in progress.
 The ESC and MENU keys are used to exit the current menu and return to the previous menu level.
 If the Main Menu is currently selected, the monitor will exit to the Main Sampling Screen.